phisiart/418-proj/_posts/2000-01-07-experiments.md

 We implemented all the optimizations mentioned in the last section, and tested their running time with as standalone programs.
 Since the variables and the compiled TVM functions will be similarly executed, we expect the performance would be similar if the programs were integrated in TVM + OpenGL.

-The program we study calculates the product of two square matrices of side length `N`.
-For each `N`, the actual calculation is repeated a number of times and their average running time is recorded.
+The program we study calculates the product of two square matrices of size `N x N`.
+For each different `N`, the actual calculation is repeated a number of times and their average running time is recorded.

 ### Configurations